Fond memories of teaching at UC Berkeley’s Tolman Hall.

 And because everyone was teaching in such dramatically different settings and with dramatically different kinds of students, the only thing I could do was go deep down into the foundation of teaching and learning… to a place where we could all connect.
 That place of connection was our love–for our students, our material, and the craft of teaching itself.
 That deep place was where we could connect and learn from one another.

-Those classes and students inspired my book, Getting Messy: A Guide to Taking Risks and Opening the Imagination.
-I loved going deep with those students, and they loved it too.
+Those students inspired my book, Getting Messy: A Guide to Taking Risks and Opening the Imagination.
+I loved going deep into teaching with them, and they loved it too.

 One day I led a talking stick circle.
 It was the last day of class and a man who’d barely spoken a word during the entire course held the stick.
 There was dead silence in the room as he wept and talked about the difficult lives of students… who were incarcerated.